sunshinehealthstudios/changelog/current.md

 _Updated 8/24 /2022 19:05 PT_

 We are releasing additional patch builds on iOS and Android to fix a few minor ops issues.
 These builds should have no impact on user's experience with the app.
-On iOS, v7.17.2 has passed regression and is awaiting app store review.
+On iOS, v7.17.2 has been released to 100% of users.
 On android, a v7.17.1 patch build is still in development.
 Work on v7.18 will resume once these builds are released.

 ***